 Treat an active toddler portrait session like taking sports photos.
 Use a fast shutter speed, burst mode, and continuous autofocus.
 You can give them a starting point and a finishing line.
 This way, you’ll know where they are headed, and you can position yourself in the best spot.

 If you’re shooting with siblings, you can ask them to race.
 They’ll be smiling and having fun, and you can get the shots you need.

 3. Dancing is Easier to Shoot Than Running

-If the kids aren’t keen on running, then maybe they’d like to dance.
+If the kids aren’t keen on running, maybe they’d like to dance.
 For example, if a girl has a new dress on, you can ask her to twirl.
-She’ll be happy to show off her dress, and you can snap the photo.
+She’ll be happy to show off her dress, and you can snap a photo.
 It’s the same with boys too.
 Just ask them to show you their best dance moves.